 It is the student’s responsibility to arrange transportation to and from clinical sites.
 You are not to skip any class to take part in a clinical experience.
 Clinicals must be done out side of scheduled coursework.

 You will apply for student teaching three semesters prior to the student teaching semester.
 You will be notified about a mandatory application meeting that you MUST attend.
 Failure to attend this meeting will make you ineligible to apply for student teaching.
-Failure to attend the informational application meeting or to complete application materials will result in disciplinary action.
+Failure to attend this meeting will result in a meeting with the Director of English Education and a disposition concern.
 To be admitted to this meeting, you must show proof of enrollment in or credit for TCH216 .

 When you apply to student teach, you may indicate preferences for your placement.
 These preferences in no way guarantee placement at these schools.
 If you turn down the first placement offered to you, we are not required to arrange another.
 You will NOT be placed at any high school you attended.

 It is recommended that you have grades of "B" or better in all English courses.
 As an example, if you received a "C" in American Literature, but still have a 3.0 GPA, you should consider retaking an American Literature course.
 Be aware that school administrators and staff frequently reject student teaching applicants who don't meet this GPA requirement.
-Your student teaching may be delayed a semester if your academic record does not meet the standards of school personnel.
-Schools are beginning to turn down student teaching applicants who don't meet this GPA requirement, a practice that is only going to increase.
+Be aware that principals and other school personnel review academic transcripts in their entirety as they consider student teaching applicants.
+The weaker your academic record, the more likely your placement will be rejected by reviewers, thus requiring an extended review period as your application travels from one school to the next.
+Student teaching is not an entitlement and depends on the degree to which your application persuades reviewers that you possess the content and pedagogical knowledge essential to effective teaching.

 All major and general education requirements must be completed prior to student teaching.
 In order to student teach, all English major courses and Professional Education courses must be completed with a "C" or better.
 Students are not allowed to take any other classes while they are student teaching.